-That's right.
-This is powered by Harman's AKG audio.
+Yep, it's powered by Harman's AKG audio.
 While on stage, Samsung said it will "make music sound amazing".
 But it's not a speaker you can lug around with you while on the go, as it’s tethered by a power cable.
-There are no exact dimensions available yet, or details about its materials.
-We got the feeling Samsung isn't ready to fully show off this thing, as the unit it "demoed" was more or less a dummy.

-Samsung did confirm, however, that Galaxy Home will double as a Samsung SmartThings hub for smart home control.
+Galaxy Home will double as a Samsung SmartThings hub for smart home control (we don't think the Home Mini will be able to do this).
 That will see it rival other smart speaker devices that have found a niche in controlling the wide range of smart home devices out there.

 The Amazon Echo and Google Home both offer control over a wide range of different platforms (including SmartThings), meaning voice control for lights, heating, cameras and a whole lot more.

 Amazon Echo has Amazon Music.
 Apple has Apple Music.
 And Google has YouTube Music.
 But Samsung is going to ride on Spotify.
-It has a long-term partnership with the company, and plans to add Spotify to not only Galaxy Home but also many of its other products, even fridges.
+It has a long-term partnership with the company and has added Spotify to not only Galaxy Home but also many of its other products.

 We suspect that Samsung will support a wide range of music services - even if Spotify is the default - otherwise it won't be competitive against its rivals.

 If we had to guess, Samsung will launch this speaker in the $350 range.